RiceBowlJr/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

      the SNS ARN
   2. At each event, CloudFormation sends a notification to the SNS queue
   3. This notification trigger a Lambda function
-  4. The Lambda function queries the CloudFormation APi to see if the stack is in `CREATE_COMPLETE` state, if not, the process loops here, with the next CloudFormation notification
+  4. The Lambda function queries the CloudFormation API to see if the stack is in `CREATE_COMPLETE` state.
+If not, the process loops there, with the next CloudFormation notification
-  5. The Lambda function catches a `CREATE_COMPLETE` status, so start the script that will create the schemes and the user on the database
+  5. The Lambda function catches a `CREATE_COMPLETE` status, so it can start the script that will create the schemes and the user on the database

 # Code

-Well lets prove that it is really doable.
+Well, lets prove that it is really doable.

-First we need to launch the SNS Queue and the Lambda function.
-But lets create all Security Groups before that, and export them so we can reuse them in other
+First, we need to launch the SNS Queue and the Lambda function.
+We have to create the Security Groups and export them so we can reuse them in other stacks:
-stacks:

 ```
 Resources: